 Our net revenues from the asset management services consist of (i) management fees derived from asset management services, calculated in accordance with the respective fund contract, either as a percentage of the total investments made by the investors to the fund or as a percentage of the fair value of the fund's net assets on daily basis, and (ii) performance-based fees based on the extent by which the fund's investment performance exceeds a certain threshold.
-For the years ended June 30, 2018 and 2019, we provided asset management services through Hywin Asset Management, a licensed fund manager focusing on investment in secondary market products.
-In 2019, we strategically shifted the investment focus of our asset management business from secondary market products to private equity and venture capitals, therefore the total assets managed by Hywin Asset Management decreased and net revenues from this segment decreased concurrently.
-We disposed Hywin Asset Management to our shareholder in June 2019 and began to offer asset management services through Shenzhen Panying, a PRC fund manager licensed in private equity and venture capitals, which we acquired in August 2019.
+For the years ended June 30, 2018, 2019 and 2020, we provided asset management services through (i) Hywin Asset Management, a licensed fund manager focusing on investment in secondary market products and (ii) Hywin Asset Management (Hong Kong) Limited, a licensed fund manager in Hong Kong.
+In June/August 2019, we strategically shifted the investment focus of our asset management business in mainland China from secondary market products to private equity and venture capital.
+In anticipation of this strategic shift in mainland China, we gradually decreased the AUM of Hywin Asset Management for the year ended June 30, 2019, resulting in a corresponding decrease in net revenues from this segment.
+We disposed Hywin Asset Management to entities controlled by the same owners of the Company in June 2019.
+Since 2020, in addition to the continuing product offering through Hywin Asset Management (Hong Kong) Limited, we began to offer asset management services through Shenzhen Panying, a PRC fund manager licensed in private equity and venture capital, which we acquired in August 2019.
 See "History and Corporate Structure."
+No gain or loss was recognized in our earnings in the reporting period when we disposed Hywin Asset Management.
+A deemed net distribution to the shareholders was recorded in our additional paid-in capital as a result of such disposal.